We hope you enjoy reading this article.

 4. Google Family Link

 Google Family Link is a well-known parental control app that runs on iOS and Android devices.
-Parents can do the following with it:
+With Family Link, you can set up parental controls to do the following:

 • Monitor online activities like social media usage;